highfidelity/hifi-docs-grav-content/02.create-and-explore/02.explore-interface/03.menu/04.mocap-system/docs.md

 - Click "Apply and Calibrate".

-- When you setup your Vive and choose which way to point the arrow as your reference, it is important that you face this way during the calibration.
+- When you setup your Vive and choose which way to point the arrow as your reference, it is important that you face this same way during the calibration.
 This will be fixed in a future version.
 If you can not remember which way that arrow was, you can press the Vive System Menu Button and look on the ground for a marker.
 This should be facing the same way the initial arrow you created during the Vive setup is facing.
 This is important to make sure your joints are orientated correctly.

 - Stand in a T-Pose until the timer counts down to zero:
   - Feet together